 The Mode Fault detection is useful in a system where more than one SPI devices might become Masters at the same time.
 It may induce data contention.
-A Mode Fault error occurs once the \overline{SS} is pulled low by others.
-It indicates that some other SPI device is trying to address this Master as if it is a Slave.
+A Mode Fault error occurs once the $\overline{SS}$ is pulled low by others.
+It indicates that some otherward of the same time of the same time of the same time of the same time of the same time.

+er SPI device is trying to address this Master as if it is a Slave.
 Instantly the MSTR and SPIEN control bits in the SPCR are cleared via hardware to disable SPI, Mode Fault flag MODF (SPSR.4) is set and an interrupt is generated if ESPI (EIE .6) and EA are enabled.